Mister-Zydeco/RationalsProject/README.md

 private value numeric escapes its defining scope as part of type Rational.this.numeric.Ops
 ```

+UPDATE:
+11/13/20: I've just now found what might be a useful post on Reddit about this message.
+I admit to be ignorant of the consequences of letting a private
+value escape from its scope.
+Does that mean it pollutes the namespace of the sxope into which it has escaped?
+To be continued...

 So I worked aorund this by doing
 ```scala
 val numericCopy = numeric